Refugee, granny and nurse aide among US storm dead

 Stanisława Jóźwiak

-Stanisława Jóźwiak, 73, was an immigrant from Poland who died after her car slid off the road while she was driving to a market across town, her daughter told the Washington Post.
+Stanisława Jóźwiak, 73, was an immigrant from Poland who died after her car slid off the road while she was driving to a market in Buffalo, her daughter told the Washington Post.

 Her body was found inside her car on Christmas Day.